plan-systems/plan-protobufs/README.md

 P  L  A  N etwork
 ```

-[PLAN](http://plan-systems.org) is a free, multi-purpose collaboration and logistics planning tool for organizations and communities.
+[PLAN](http://plan-systems.org) is a free and open platform for groups to securely communicate, collaborate, and coordinate projects and activities.
 To better understand PLAN and the role of `plan-protobufs`, see the [Design & Engineering Docs](https://github.com/plan-systems/design-docs).

 ## About